Marklong7/Dillard_return_forecasting/README.md

 ### Week2: -> Oct.20
 - Come up with business questions
 - Continue data exploration and data cleaning
+- Come up with ways to incorporate external data to enrich the dataset

 Jialong (Mark):
 **Explore Databricks**